aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-workbooks-and-worksheets/extract-ole-objects-from-workbook/_index.md

 The code below does the actual work of finding and extracting OLE objects as DOCX, XLSX, PPTX and PDF files.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ExtractOLEObjects-ExtractOLEObjects.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ExtractOLEObjects-ExtractOLEObjects.java" >}}

 ### **Conclusion:**